ctaylo41/GaussianSplatting/README.md

 # 3D Gaussian Splatting on Apple Silicon

 A from-scratch implementation of [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) in Metal/C++ for macOS.
-This project implements the complete training pipeline including tiled rasterization, differentiable rendering, and adaptive density control—entirely on GPU using Apple's Metal framework.
+This project implements the complete training pipeline including tiled rasterization, differentiable rendering, and adaptive density control, entirely on GPU using Apple's Metal framework.

-**This is not a port or wrapper**—every component was implemented directly in Metal shaders and C++, providing deep insight into the algorithm's internals and the challenges of real-time neural rendering.
+**This is not a port or wrapper.** Every component was implemented directly in Metal shaders and C++, providing deep insight into the algorithm's internals and the challenges of real-time neural rendering.

 ## Motivation

-This project was undertaken as an exploratory deep-dive into 3D Gaussian Splatting—one of the most significant advances in neural rendering from 2023.
+This project was undertaken as an exploratory deep-dive into 3D Gaussian Splatting, one of the most significant advances in neural rendering from 2023.
 Rather than using the official PyTorch/CUDA implementation, I chose to reimplement the entire pipeline from scratch in Metal to:

-1. **Gain deep algorithmic understanding** - Writing every kernel forces you to understand every mathematical detail
+1. **Gain deep algorithmic understanding**
-2. **Explore Apple Silicon for ML/graphics** - Metal's unified memory architecture offers unique advantages for this workload
+2. **Explore Apple Silicon for ML/graphics**
-3. **Develop debugging intuition** - Encountering and solving novel bugs builds research-level problem-solving skills
+3. **Develop debugging intuition**

+## Future Work

+- [ ] Implement degree-3 spherical harmonics for view-dependent effects
+- [ ] Debug and enable GPU radix sort for faster training
+- [ ] Add anti-aliasing (EWA splatting) for distant Gaussians
+- [ ] Investigate backward pass gradient accuracy
+- [ ] Profile and optimize Metal shader occupancy

 ## Results